 - Stopping unfair debt collection practices

-We can protect your assets and the path to a financial fresh start through bankruptcy protection.
+We can protect your assets on a path to a financial fresh start through bankruptcy protection.
 We help you find the permanent debt relief you need with personalized legal help.
 With six different office locations throughout Connecticut, we are available to meet with you at your convenience to map out a plan for your best possible debt relief option and a successful financial future.

-Talk to a Bankruptcy Lawyer About How Chapter 7 Can Benefit You
+Talk to a Bankruptcy Lawyer About How Chapter 7 Can Get Rid of Credit Card Debt